dill/goodsdmbot/README.md

 ### "wait, there's no occurance data in this at all??"

-This is literally a bot that posts the results of a normalised matrix-vector multiplication -- just like most spatial models.
+This is literally a bot that posts the results of a scaled matrix-vector multiplication -- just like most spatial models make predictions.

 ## what is what